My mostly-technical blog is at www.bluecog.com

 Software I use often

-Mozilla Firefox is presently my web browser of choice, though I still use IE for a few Microsofty sites.
+Mozilla Firefox is still my web browser of choice, though I also use Google Chrome and Microsoft Edge.

 I use Mozilla Thunderbird for email at home.